 Both SB Tactical and Mark Barnes & Associates are proud to be at the forefront of protecting and preserving the Second Amendment rights of law-abiding Americans.
 Mark Barnes echoed Bosco’s praise of the ATF’s new guidance and stated that “it’s clear that the Bureau has no intention or desire to prosecute law abiding citizens using SB Tactical Pistol Stabilizing Braces.
 Their decision to act should be commended.

 The letter clarifies the 2015 Open Letter.
-Back in Jan 2015, the ATF determined that shouldering a pistol brace redsigns the brace as a stock and so everyone thought it was illegal to shoulder a pistol brace.
+Back in Jan 2015, the ATF determined that shouldering a pistol brace redesigns the brace as a stock and so everyone thought it was illegal to shoulder a pistol brace.
 This new letter clarifies that and says that misusing the brace does not constitute redesign.
-However if you alter the brace and undermine its ability to be used as a brace then you are making an NFA item.
-They also mention affixing the brace at the end of a buffer tube where it would create such a lenght that it would no longer serve as a brace but could only be used as a stock.
+However, if you alter the brace and undermine its ability to be used as a brace then you are making an NFA item.
+They also mention affixing the brace at the end of a buffer tube where it would create such a length that it would no longer serve as a brace but could only be used as a stock.